Republic of KoreaJune 15, 2018

-The geostrategic position of the Republic of Korea (ROK) is difficult given its proximity to the Democratic People’s Republic of Korea (DPRK/North Korea), which may be fast approaching ballistic missile program readiness – as well as developing a weapons of mass destruction program.
+The geostrategic position of the Republic of Korea (ROK/South Korea) is difficult given its proximity to the Democratic People’s Republic of Korea (DPRK/North Korea), which may be fast approaching ballistic missile program readiness – as well as developing a weapons of mass destruction program.

 The Republic of Korea is to a great extent dependent on U.S. security guarantees.
-In recent years, it has relied on the United Nations Security Counsel to help reign in the dictatorship to the North.
-China has recently urged North Korea to disengage in the programs alleged to be building nuclear bomb-carrying ballistic missiles.
+In recent years, it has relied on the United Nations Security Council to help reign in the dictatorship to the North.
+China has recently urged North Korea to disengage in the programs alleged to be building ballistic missiles capable of carrying a nuclear warhead.

 Ballistic Missile Defense Capabilities in the ROK